lieb/postdove/doc/create_reference.md

   postdove create [flags]

 Flags:
-  -a, --alias string    RFC 2142 required aliases (default is built in") -h, --help            help for create
+  -a, --alias string    RFC 2142 required aliases (default is built in) -h, --help            help for create
-  -l, --local string    default local domains (localhost, localhost.localdomain -A, --no-aliases      Do not load RFC 2142 aliases -L, --no-locals       Do not load local domain hosts -s, --schema string   Schema file to define tables of database.
+  -l, --local string    default local domains (localhost, localhost.localdomain) -A, --no-aliases      Do not load RFC 2142 aliases -L, --no-locals       Do not load local domain hosts -s, --schema string   Schema file to define tables of database.
 Default is built in.